© All Rights Reserved Herr Bert

 Segovia is a small town in central Spain with a long history.
 Built by the Arevaci, an ancient tribe who lived in the Meseta Central, it was conquered by the Roman Empire in the first century AD and turned into a strategic military base.
 The Romans constructed what is now one of the town's most famous sights: an aqueduct.
 The town's other famous sights, its Gothic cathedral and the Alcázar, were both constructed during the Middle Ages, when Segovia was part of the Kingdom of Castile.

-These days, Segovia has a population of around 55,000 inhabitants.
-Set a 1000 metres above sea level on the slopes of the Sierra de Gauadarrama, Segovia is located in the south of Castile and León, near the border with the Community of Madrid.
+These days, Segovia has a population of around 55,000.
+Set a 1,000 metres above sea level on the slopes of the Sierra de Gauadarrama, Segovia is located in the south of Castile and León, near the border with the Community of Madrid.
 Thanks to its proximity to Madrid, the town is an excellent day-trip for travellers staying in the Spanish capital.

 © All Rights Reserved Herr Bert

 One of the most special sights of Segovia is the Roman aqueduct, which has been intact since the Romans first built it 2000 years ago.
 The aqueduct measures up to 28 metres at its tallest point, and stretches for 728 metres.
 It was used to bring water from the mountains into the city until the late 19th century.

 Segovia's Alcázar is a picture-perfect castle that looks like it's been ripped from the pages of a fairytale.
 Situated at the far western end of the walled city, it affords a splendid view of the town and surrounding regions.

 There is an information centre in one of the buildings to the left as you're entering the Alcázar.
 Tickets can be bought there to climb the tower, which is well worth it.
 Once inside, you will receive a brochure (available in many languages) with information about each room of the Alcázar.